Good German English Translation

 German sentence: The clause following the colon starts with a capital letter.

 The equivalent English structure – this is to replace the colon with a dash, as here.

 - Names are proper nouns and must be reproduced in exactly as in the original German text. (.e.g.
 Dr. Max & Partner).
 Proper names e.g. Deutsche Bahn, should not be translated, but explained if you feel it is necessary (e.g. “The national German railway operator”, Deutsche Bahn).

 So a good German English translation...

 which faithfully renders the meaning of the original German text and is

-A great exercise is to compare your own German English translation with ones you find on the web; here are sources for free German translations - have a go at translating the German text and then check your English version against the one you find online.
-You'll be amazed how much you learn!
+A great exercise is to compare your own German English translation with ones you find on the web; here are a few sources of

 Return to Top